jadupl2/jadupl2.github.io/_pages/install.md

 author_profile: true
 tags:           sadm_daily_report script
 categories:     manpage scripts
-toc:            true
+toc:            false
+classes:        wide
 ---

 ## SADMIN Ecosystem

+* The 'SADMIN' environment variable is critical for the SADMIN tools and contain the installation directory name.
+The setup script will make sure that this environment variable is set properly and that it's persistent after a reboot.

+  * The Setup script create "[/etc/profile.d/sadmin.sh](https://sadmin.ca/assets/img/files/etc_profile_d_sadmin_sh.png)"
+that's executed every time you login and to ease the use of the SADMIN tools, directories '$SADMIN/bin' & $SADMIN/usr/bin are added to the PATH.
+It also modify the "[/etc/environment](https://sadmin.ca/assets/img/files/etc_environment.png)" so it contain SADMIN install directory.
+{: .text-justify}
 * We recommend installing the SADMIN tools in ['/opt/sadmin'](/assets/img/directory_structure.png), but you can install it in the directory of your choice.
-* We recommend around 5Gb of free space for the SADMIN server and 200Mb for each client.
+We recommend around 5Gb of free space for the SADMIN server and 400Mb for each client.
-* The 'SADMIN' environment variable is critical for the SADMIN tools and contain the installation directory name.
-* The setup script will make sure that this environment variable is defined and persistent after a reboot.
-  * It create a script "[/etc/profile.d/sadmin.sh](https://sadmin.ca/assets/img/files/etc_profile_d_sadmin_sh.png)" that's executed every time you login.
-    * To ease the use of the SADMIN tools, directories '$SADMIN/bin' & $SADMIN/usr/bin are added to the PATH.
-  * It also modify the "[/etc/environment](https://sadmin.ca/assets/img/files/etc_environment.png)" so it contain SADMIN install directory.
-* The installation process MUST be executed by the 'root' user.
+{: .text-justify}

+**IMPORTANT**
-* **IMPORTANT : You need to have an internet access on the system you are installing.**
+You need to have an internet access on the system you are installing the SADMIN tools.
-  * The setup script, may need to download and install some [packages needed by SADMIN](https://sadmin.ca/_pages/requirements).
-    * On Redhat and CentOS the "EPEL repository" is activated only for the installation time.
-    * On other distributions the packages needed are available in the distribution repository.
+Some of the [packages needed by SADMIN](https://sadmin.ca/_pages/requirements), may not be present on your system and will need to be downloaded.
+On Redhat and CentOS the "[EPEL repository](https://fedoraproject.org/wiki/EPEL)" is activated at installation time and disable afterward.
+On other distribution the packages needed are available in the distribution repository and will be install automatically.
-* Instructions below assume you have chosen to install SADMIN tools in '/opt/sadmin' directory..
+{: .notice--warning}

 [Back To The Top](#top_of_page)

 ## Summary of installation
 - Installation must be executed by 'root' user or with 'sudo'.
+- We recommend using '/opt/sadmin', but you can select the directory of your choice.
 - Instruction below assume you have chosen to install SADMIN in '/opt/sadmin' directory.
-- We recommend using '/opt/sadmin', but you can select the directory of your choice.
-- We recommend 5Gb of free space for the SADMIN server and 400Mb for each client.
-- Setup process modify the file "[/etc/environment](/assets/img/files/etc_environment.png)" to include 'SADMIN' environment variable.
-- The 'SADMIN' environment variable contain the installation directory path.
 - The installation process is the same for an SADMIN server or client.
-- Directory '$SADMIN/bin' and $SADMIN/usr/bin is added to your PATH (via "[/etc/profile.d/sadmin.sh](/assets/img/files/etc_profile_d_sadmin_sh.png)").

-## Installation requirements
-- You need to have an internet access on the system you are installing.
-- Some of the packages needed by SADMIN, may not be present on your system and will need to be downloaded.
-  - On Red Hat and CentOS the "EPEL repository" is activated only for the installation time.
-  - On other distributions the packages needed are available in the distribution repository.

 ## Installation Method 1
 Install using the github repository (Recommended)
 ```bash